 3 WAYS THE ARTS WILL HELP WITH BACK TO SCHOOL

-The ARTs will be necessary for helping to transition our students back to school.
+The ARTs are necessary for helping to transition our students back to school or into a new classroom.
 No matter if we are teaching face-to-face or remotely, the arts can build community, help with students’ SEL, and deepen their understanding of content.
 Let’s look at examples and activities to integrate the arts into our back to school routines with 3 Ways the Arts will Help with Back to School.

 Read the Transcription